Dental Implants in Salt Lake City, Utah

 Some additional procedures may be required prior to the placement of your dental implants to ensure the long-term health of your dental implants.

-To obtain a specific fee estimate for Murray, Utah, dental implants, it is necessary to have Dr. Mark Mangelsoncomplete a thorough periodontal evaluation of your mouth.
+To obtain a specific fee estimate for Salt Lake, Utah, dental implants, it is necessary to have Dr. Mark Mangelsoncomplete a thorough periodontal evaluation of your mouth.
 After a diagnostic examination, he will recommend the treatment that is best for you and what your investment would be for the procedure.
-His Murray, Utah, periodontal office is a convenient location for all of your specialized dental needs.
+His Salt Lake City, Utah, the periodontal office is a convenient location for all of your specialized dental needs.

 There are two parts to every tooth – the crown and the root.
 The crown is the visible part and the root is the unseen part which anchors the tooth in your jawbone, providing stable support for your crown.
 When an entire tooth is lost – crown and root – shrinkage of the jawbone may occur making the face look older.